elioannou/raspi-temp/README.md

 The start logging run `python temp_logger.py`.
 This creates a file in the logs directory with the date time and temperature value.

+Alternatively, you can use the script `temp_log.py` which will log a single measurement of temperature in the same file as the above logger.
+It's purpose is to be used in a cronjob.

 To plot temperatures use the gnuplot script `plot_temp.gp` which will output the files in the `webpage` directory.